- Marianne Williamson announced on Aug. 20 that she has met the donor requirement for the third round of the Democratic primary debates.

 Marianne Williamson’s Personal Life and Career

-The Houston, Texas, native is the daughter of an immigration lawyer and a stay-at-home mom.
+The Houston native is the daughter of an immigration lawyer and a stay-at-home mom.
 Despite her seemingly nuclear upbringing, Williamson’s 20s could be characterized as wayward and adrift: She spent just two years at Pomona College before dropping out and moving to a New Mexico commune.
-While crisscrossing the country, Williamson developed dependencies on “food, drugs, people, or whatever else I could find to distract me from myself,” she later wrote in her book “A Return to Love.”
-Oprah promoted the title through her book club.
+While crisscrossing the country, Williamson turned to various sources of comfort.
+“I sank deeper and deeper into my own neurotic patterns, seeking relief in food, drugs, people or whatever else I could find to distract me from myself,” she later wrote in her book “A Return to Love.”
+Winfrey promoted the title through her book club.

 Williamson was briefly married and has one daughter, India Emma, who was born in 1990.